healty/healty.github.io/index.md

 mathjax: true
 ---
 # Overview
-The project, spanning over a period of slightly over 3 months, consisted in improving the way SageMath checks for graph isomorphism.
+The project, spanning over a period of slightly over 3 months, consisted in improving the way [SageMath][sagemath] checks for graph isomorphism.
 The plan was first implementing an interface to one of the fastest, if not the fastest, automorphism and isomorphism checking open-source library, Nauty, an interface that could turn useful both as a standalone isomorphism checker and as a benchmarking tool.
 Subsequently, an implementation would be made of the Weisfeiler-Lehman (WL) method: such method, described in [this 1968 paper][1], computes the coherent closure of an arbitrary (di)graph in polynomial time; in simpler terms, the method starts with an initial partition of the vertices (resp. edges) of a graph G and refines this partition through several passes, until the partition resulting by a refinement round is equal to the one the round started with; this resulting, final partition, has the property of being equal to or refined by the orbits (resp. orbitals) of the original graph's automorphism group, and we say WL recognizes a graph if the resulting partition is equal to its orbits (resp. orbitals).
 While this is called the Weisfeiler-Lehman algorithm, it would be more correct to say family of algorithms, since for any positive *k* a version of WL can be defined which recognizes strictly more graphs than any other, lower order, WL[^CFI].